SNodeC/snode.c/README.md

 }
 ```

-If we would have created a named client instance than a special *connect* method which only expects the *lambda function* can be used.
+If we would have created a *named client instance* than a special *connect* method which only expects the *lambda* can be used.
 In that case the configuration of this named instance would be done using command line arguments and/or a configuration file.

 ### CMakeLists.txt file for Building and Installing our *echoserver* and *echoclient*

 In the `CMakeLists.txt` file used to build the Echo server/client application one finds nothing special.
-Both executables, `echoserver` and `echoclient` are defined using *add_executable* of *CMake*.
+Both executables, `echoserver` and `echoclient` are defined using `add_executable` of *CMake*.

-But a bit attention should be payed to the two lines *target_link_libraries*.
-In our application we need support for an unencrypted (**legacy**), IPv4 (**ip**), TCP (**stream**) connection.
-Thus we need to link the `echoserver` and `echoclient` executable against the `libsnodec-net-in-stream-legacy.so` library.
-To get the *CMake* configuration of that library we need to include the target `net-in-stream-legacy` which is a component of the `snodec` framework using
+But a bit attention should be payed to the two lines `target_link_libraries`.
+In our application we need support for an unencrypted (`legacy`), IPv4 (`in`), TCP (`stream`) connection.
+Thus we need to link the *echoserver* and *echoclient* executable against the `libsnodec-net-in-stream-legacy.so` library.
+To get the *CMake* configuration of that library we need to include the target `net-in-stream-legacy` which is a *component* of the `snodec` framework using

 ```cmake
 find_package(snodec COMPONENTS net-in-stream-legacy)
 ```

-This library transitively depends on all other necessary and only necessary SNode.C, third party, and system libraries to get a fully linked an runnable application.
+This library *transitively depends* on all other necessary and only necessary SNode.C, third party, and system libraries to get a fully linked and runnable application.

 Thus, the `CMakeLists.txt` file looks like